scummvm/scummvm/doc/docportal/settings/audio.rst

 The Audio tab
 -----------------

-Use the Audio tab to change the sound output for games.
+Use the Audio tab to change the sound output of games.

 .. figure:: ../images/settings/audio.png

-    The Audio tab in the global settings
+    The Audio tab in the Global Options menu.

 .. figure:: ../images/settings/audio_game.png

-    The Audio tab in the game-specific settings.
+    The Audio tab in the Game Options menu.

 ,,,,,,,,,,,,,,,,